 Records hold the nation’s memory; they reveal how we became what we are and they are our best guide to the future.
-The British Records Association seeks to add to our understanding of records, to advise on their custody and care and to direct ‘homeless’ documents to the most appropriate repository
+We seek to add to the interpretation and appreciation of records, to promote their value to researchers and the wider public.

 Since the founding of the Association in 1932, its Records Preservation Section has played a major role in saving records at risk, and organising their distribution.